baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

     return decorator
 {% endhighlight %}

-This decorator is identical to the mixin decorator (see previous section) with the only difference the first parent of the returned type is the host class follow by the policy class (instead of the mixins follow by base class).
+This decorator is identical to the mixin decorator (see the previous section) with the only difference the first parent is the host class follow by the policy class.
+This case is in contrast with the mixin, where the base class is the last parent.

 Here it is an example on how to use this decorator: